neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

                 └── round_2
                     └── weights after each epoch

-The model is in the format of a [trained keras model](https://keras.io/models/about-keras-models/).
-You can find information on the model [here](https://github.com/DigitalGlobe/mltools/tree/master/examples/polygon_classify_cnn)
+More information on the model architecture can be found [here](https://github.com/DigitalGlobe/mltools/tree/master/examples/polygon_classify_cnn).

 <b>classified.geojson</b>: *classified.geojson* includes all the properties in *target.geojson* classified into 'Swimming pool' and 'No swimming pool'.